 Plans on the marketplace cover the Autism benefit for children through the age of 18 and do not have limitations.
-Open enrollment to purchase a “Child-only” plan is in November and December 2016 with an effective date of January 1, 2017.
+Open enrollment to purchase a “Child-only” plan is typically November through December with an effective date of January 1.
 Several plan options are available with carriers throughout the State.

 ABA therapy is now available for individuals under 21 who meet eligibility and medical necessity criteria.

 Youth who have “aged out” of foster care can be covered under Medicaid until they reach age 26.